 I answered yes to at least two of the above signs, what’s next?

-If you felt like you could relate to at least a couple of the signs above, then it is recommended that you speak with a bankruptcy attorney very soon.
+If you felt like you could relate to at least a couple of the signs above, then it is recommended that you speak with an attorney very soon.
 While it can be scary to think about the process to come, depending on your situation, it may be the only route to financial stability in the future.
 At the very least, it’s certainly time to reassess your current finances with some extra help.

 How can I figure out where I am financially?